tiham93/lp-script-box/README.md

 <!--toc:end-->

 ## Features

 - Manage, list and filter scripts in folder
-- Run Script without having to open text editor
+- Run scripts without having to load them into text editor
-- Quick open scripts to edit in Blender's text editor or external editor
+- Quick open scripts to edit in internal or external editor
 - Fuzzy search for scripts to either run, edit or create new
 - Pin scripts for quick access
 - Pie menu for quick execution while using mouse
 - All features are made hotkey-friendly and easy to add to quick favorites menu

 ## Usage

 ### Configuration

 - Select the directory where you want to save/load your scripts.
 You can set this either from LP Script Box panel (3D Viewport > Sidebar > LP Tools):